FPT Algorithms for Finding Near-Cliques in $c$-Closed Graphs: -plexes

 \textbf{FPT bound} Our next goal is to give an upper bound on the number of subgraphs with degree at most $d$ in the complement of a $c$-closed graph using $\m_d(\numOfV +p; p)$ for $d>1$, and $\m_1(\numOfV)$.
 For the case when $d=0$, we already have Theorem~\ref{thm:cliquesIntro} which we use in the proof.

 \begin{theorem} Let $G$ be the complement of a $c$-closed graph.
 The number of maximal induced subgraphs with degree at most $d$ in $G$, is bounded by $2 n^{2d} \cdot \m_d(c - 1 + 2d; 2d)$.
-Moreover, for $d=1$ the bound simplifies to $2 n^2 \cdot \m_1(c - 1)$. \end{theorem} \begin{proof} We count two types of maximal subsets $S$ that induce a subgraph with degree at most $d$: \begin{itemize} \item subsets $S$ for which $G[S]$ is edgeless, and \item subsets $S$ for which $G[S]$ contains at least one edge. \end{itemize} If $G[S]$ is a maximal subgraph with degree at most $d$ and $G[S]$ is edgeless, then $S$ is also a maximal independent set in $G$.
+Moreover, for $d=1$ the bound simplifies to $2 n^2 \cdot \m_1(c - 1)$. \end{theorem} \begin{proof} Similar to the proof for the first bound for counting $(d+1)$-plexes, we count two types of maximal subsets $S$ that induce a subgraph with degree at most $d$: \begin{itemize} \item subsets $S$ for which $G[S]$ is edgeless, and \item subsets $S$ for which $G[S]$ contains at least one edge. \end{itemize} If $G[S]$ is a maximal subgraph with degree at most $d$ and $G[S]$ is edgeless, then $S$ is also a maximal independent set in $G$.
 By Theorem~\ref{thm:cliquesIntro}, the number of maximal independent sets in $G$ is bounded by $n^2 \cdot \m_0(c-1)$.
 By definition, it is not hard to see that $\m_0(c-1) \le \m_0(c-1+d; d) \le \m_d(c-1+2d; 2d)$ holds.
 Therefore, in order to prove the theorem, it suffices to show that the number of maximal subgraphs that contain an edge and with degree at most $d$ is bounded by $n^{2d} \cdot \m_d(c - 1+2d; 2d)$.

 We refer to Figure~\ref{figure:kplexProof}.
 Let $uv$ be an edge in $G$.
 Suppose that $S$ is a maximal set such that $\Delta(G[S]) \le d$ and $u,v \in S$.
 Let $N_S = S\cap N_G(u,v)$.
 By the maximum degree assumption and since $u$ and $v$ are adjacent to each other, there are at most $2d-2$ vertices in $N_S$.
 To prove the theorem, we show that the number of maximal sets $S$ satisfying the following two \begin{itemize} \item degree of $G[S]$ is at most $d$, and \item $S$ contains $\{u,v \}$ and $S\cap N(u,v) = N_S$ ($S$ contains $\le 2d$ fixed vertices); \end{itemize} is bounded by $\m_d(c - 1+2d; 2d)$.